ibm-cloud-docs/workload-protection/cspm-best-practices.md

 If you want to take control of the controls, requirements, or names of your posture policies, with {{site.data.keyword.sysdigsecure_short}}, you can create custom policies based on the existing or customized controls.

-- Learn how to to create your own policy from scratch [here](/docs/workload-protection?topic=workload-protection-posture-policy-create).
+- Learn how to to create your own policy from scratch [Creating a custom policy](/docs/workload-protection?topic=workload-protection-posture-policy-create).
-- Learn how to to create your own policy starting from an existing posture policy [here](/docs/workload-protection?topic=workload-protection-posture-policy-create-template).
+- Learn how to to create your own policy starting from an existing posture policy [Creating a custom policy from a template](/docs/workload-protection?topic=workload-protection-posture-policy-create-template).

 ## Reviewing posture results and downloading reports
 {: #cspm-best-practices-review-reports}